ritakura/disARM-assembler/README.rst

    * - **Data Memory**
      - 64K of word-addressable data memory for 16-bit data words (top 2K words are reserved for IO)
    * - **Display IO**
-     - Data address 0xFFFF reserved for printing a value on the front panel display
+     - Data address 0xFFFF reserved for printing a value on the front panel display1
+     - Data address 0xFFFE reserved for printing a value on the front panel display2

 Status Register
 ----------